Harriet Gausman: For those who do not know, how long have you been in SL and when did your business begin?

 Harriet Gausman: What is the most expensive single item of clothing you’ve bought and how much was it?

-Harriet Gausman: Name five things you would change in Second Life ™.
+Harriet Gausman: Name five things you really hate about SL.